 Origin Shield is an additional caching layer that operates (and is priced based on) the availability zone of your origin server.
 All requests to your origin server go through this single caching layer, so users accessing different edge servers in different locations can be served the same cached content, and applications operating multiple CDNs have access to a unifying caching layer.
 This service is charged at the same rate as HTTP requests, adding to the cost of any request that makes it past an edge server.
 CloudFront also allows you to encrypt specific fields so only applications that have access to the decryption key are able to see sensitive data.
 This service costs $0.02 for every 10,000 requests that are encrypted (in addition to the HTTPS request costs).
 You have the option of generating and monitoring real time logs at a cost of $0.01 for every 1,000,000 log lines written.
 Finally, you can provide custom SSL certificates and domain name for your CloudFront distributions for $600 per month.

 How to reduce AWS CloudFront Costs

-Now with the understanding with Amazon CloudFront pricing and the many cost factors that contribute to its usage, there are several practical and common methods to reduce CloudFront costs.
-In the following, we’ll cover ways to reduce S3 and EC2 costs with CloudFront, the best way to configure CloudFront and how to increase your cache hit ratio to trim costs.
+Now with the understanding of Amazon CloudFront Pricing and the many cost factors that contribute to its usage, there are several practical and common methods to reduce CloudFront costs.
+In the following we will cover ways to reduce S3 and EC2 costs with CloudFront, the best way to configure CloudFront, and how to increase your cache hit ratio to trim costs.

 Reducing AWS S3 and EC2 Costs With CloudFront